Special K Bars are the ultimate no-bake dessert! You can make them in 15 minutes, and fans of peanut butter and chocolate will LOVE them!

 You’ll need 7 ingredients for these bars:

-– You can use either crunchy or smooth peanut butter.
+- You can use either crunchy or smooth peanut butter.
+Do not use natural peanut butter.
+I used Skippy; JIF also works well.

 - Vanilla extract enhances the chocolate and peanut butter flavors.

-– Semi-sweet chocolate chips combine with butterscotch chips to make the topping.
+- Semi-sweet chocolate chips combine with butterscotch chips to make the topping.
+You’ll need one cup of each.
+The extra butterscotch chips can go in this easy butterscotch cake!

-How to make Special K Bars
+How to make Special K Bars (no-bake)

-Line a 13×9 inch baking dish with parchment paper.
+Line a 13×9-inch baking dish with parchment paper.
 The bars can be difficult to cut if they’re in the pan.
 The parchment will allow you to remove the bars from the pan before cutting, which makes cutting them SO much easier.

 Place the chocolate chips and butterscotch chips in a microwave-safe bowl, and microwave in 30 second intervals.
 Stir the chips each time to ensure even heat distribution.
 You will notice that the chips will melt as you stir them.